Danbob81/naturally_sandwell/README.md

 ![Join](docs/readme_items/join.PNG)

 ## **Features Left to Implement**
-* gallery section/page with option for members to submit their photos
+* members section with function to submit their own photos to a gallery and possible chat function
 * additional locations to be added as the group grows

 ## **Typography**